David Sosa, President

 Can you tell me if I am eligible for membership?

 Students can only be notified of eligibility by receiving an invitation.
-Staff at the University Honors Center are unable to declare whether a student is eligible for membership.
 Students may evaluate for themselves whether they think they meet the eligibility requirements.
 If invitations have been distributed and you believe you should have been notified, please check here for more instructions.
-A notification of when invitations have been sent will appear on the chapter website as well as the University Honors Center chapter page.

 When are elections held?

 Elections for Phi Beta Kappa are held four times a year.
 In the Fall elections are held after the 12th class day and after the last day to apply for an undergraduate degree.
 In the Spring, elections are held after the 12th class day.
-In the Summer, elections are held after the official date of Spring Graduation.
 Please consult the Academic Calendar to see when these dates fall in a particular year.

 How am I notified that I have been elected?

-Students who have been elected to join will receive an email and a letter sent to the addresses on file with The University of Texas at Austin.
+Students who have been elected to join will receive an email on file with The University of Texas at Austin.
 To ensure that you receive notification, please make sure your contact information is current on UT DIRECT.

 How do I join?